RobertoM89/BigRig/README.md

 In all of the above cases, insert a scale factor for the control shapes and tick the side where you placed the joints before running the relative commands.

+Run **Open Hand Tuner** if you want to tune the "weights" of the hand spread, cup, fan and curl.

 Run **Create Shoulder Twist** and **Create Elbow Twist** on both arms if you want to add twist.

 Use the command **Replace Curve** and **Color Selected Controls** to customize the controls created by the script.